| Emperor* |

 Constantine II.
 On June 3, Flavius Julius Popilius

-Nepotianus Constantinus (son of Eutropia, daughter of Constantius
+Nepotianus Constantinus (son of Eutropia, daughter of Constantius I)

-I) does the same in Italy.
+does the same in Italy.
 He attacks Rome with a

-band of gladiators, but is defeated by
+band of gladiators, but is defeated by Magnentius'

-Magnentius' magister officiorum
+magister officiorum Marcellinus on June

-Marcellinus on June 30.
-He and his mother are
+30. He and his mother are killed, his head put on

-killed, his head put on a spear and carried
+a spear and carried around Rome.

 Meanwhile Constantius II breaks off his Persian